AdobeDocs/experience-manager-64.en/help/communities/reports.md

 Select the criteria for the report:

 * **Site**

-  select a community site
+  Select a community site
 * **Content Type**

-  may choose All content or select one of the features present on the site
+  May choose All content or select one of the features present on the site

-* time frame
+* Time frame

-  select one of
+  Select one of:
     * Last 7 days
     * Last 30 days
     * Last 90 days